 If you are in a job search or just thinking about finding a new job, revise your assumptions on what works these days for job search.
 While you were happily employed the past few years, recruiting methods have changed, impacted by emerging technology and the economy.

 We now have this method called "social recruiting."
 What is it?
-Social recruiting is what companies and recruiters do when they use the "social networking sites," like LinkedIn, Twitter, Facebook, and/or Google Plus to find candidates for their job opportunities
+Social recruiting is what companies and recruiters do when they use the "social networking sites," like LinkedIn, Twitter, and Facebook to find candidates for their job opportunities

 In early 2011, the Society of Human Resource Management (SHRM.org) released a study comparing employer recruiting activities in 2008 vs. 2011.
 The 2011 survey showed that 56% of employers were using social networks for recruiting and and an additional 20% were planning to use them.
 So, social networks were a recruiting source for over 75% of employers in 2011, an increase of over 20% since 2008.

 In 2017, as in 2011 (and earlier), LinkedIn stays in the lead for social recruiting.
 It is known as the "professional social network."
 And, it is clearly the social network that recruiters have preferred, although, as the chart below from JobVite.com indicates, Facebook is not far behind.

 Social recruiting is not an un-mixed blessing.
 It provides employers with a more robust representation of the job seeker than any resume or application provides.

 However, too much information may be available - from party photos which should not be viewed by a potential employer to information about chronic illnesses, politics, religion, financial, and family situations, etc. This personal information is not normally considered in an employer's hiring decision.
 With social media, the boundaries between personal and professional networking can become dangerously blurred.